Rajesh-VPai/JavaCalculus/README.md

 The User can also check if his/her equation is part of the Regression Suite formats.

+While the answers in the Regression Suite have been hand computed and have been checked, some mistakes are still present.
+The User should bear this in mind.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).